gagle/Node-Grace/README.md

 <a name="event-error"></a>
 __error__
-Emitted when an unhandled exception has been thrown or has been redirected to the domain with [Domain#intercept()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domaininterceptcallback).
+Emitted when an unhandled exception has been thrown or has been redirected to the domain with [Domain#intercept()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domaininterceptcallback) or [Domain#bind()](https://github.com/joyent/node/blob/master/doc/api/domain.markdown#domainbindcallback).
 Exceptions thrown inside this listener will kill the process, be careful.

 <a name="event-shutdown"></a>
 __shutdown__